johnson-cooper/netherite-plus/README.md

 - Beacon (Complete backport of the beacon that extends in a 50 block radius) (Made by smelting Lux Aeterna)
 - Item frames
 - Daylight / Night Detectors (Made with glowstone in middle, surrounded by redstone)

+Original Blocks:
+- Chimney (redstone surrounded by coal) block that emits smoke when powered by redstone

 ## Installation: